 This master’s degree program is designed for teachers who hold initial certification in Students with Disabilities (Birth – Grade 2 or Grades 1-6) and who seek to further their knowledge and skills in special education.
 This program will prepare you to support infants, toddlers, preschoolers and early elementary children and their families.
 You will be prepared to practice in inclusive, integrated, and self-contained classrooms, as well as homes and communities.

-Certification: Professional Certification in Students with Disabilities Birth – Grade 2
+Professional Certification in Students with Disabilities Birth to Grade 2

-- NYS initial or professional certification in students with disabilities grades 1-6 or birth to grade 2 or NYS permanent certification in special education, K-12
+- New York State (NYS) initial or professional certification in students with disabilities grades 1 to 6 or birth to grade 2 or New York State (NYS) permanent certification in special education, K to 12

-- A bachelor’s degree from an accredited institution with a GPA of at least 3.0 or a master’s degree in special education (any age level) with a GPA of at least 3.5
+- A bachelor’s degree from an accredited institution with a Grade Point Average (GPA) of at least 3.0 or a master’s degree in special education (any age level) with a Grade Point Average (GPA) of at least 3.5

 - Two letters of recommendation